bfbarkhouse/nomad-gh-runner/README.md

 ### GitHub
 - Create your GitHub repo for the code and Actions workflow you want to execute on the Nomad runner.
 Example: https://github.com/bfbarkhouse/gha-demo
     - Create a GitHub repo webhook:
-        - Set the payload URL to the publically available endpoint of the webhook server running on Nomad.
+        - Set the `payload URL` to the publically available endpoint of the webhook server running on Nomad.
 We are using Traefik, Consul and AWS ALB to expose the webhook to the internet.
-        - Set the content type to "application/json"
+        - Set the content type to `application/json`
-        - Set event to individual event "workflow jobs"
+        - Set event to individual event `workflow jobs`
         - Set a webhook secret
-    - Create the workflow .yml file in .github/workflows
+    - Create the workflow .yml file in `.github/workflows`
         - Set `runs-on: [self-hosted, nomad]`
     - Create a GitHub personal access token (PAT) with read/write access to the repo